helenarichie/helenarichie.github.io/_posts/2022-01-10-Dust-in-Cholla.md

 title:      Dust in Cholla       # Title
 author:     Helena Richie              # Author Name
 date:       2022-01-10 09:55:42 -0500  # Date
-categories: [Research, Dust Model]     # Catagories, no more than 2
+categories: [Research, Dust]     # Catagories, no more than 2
-tags:       [Cholla, Dust, Numerical Methods, Winds]  # Tags, any number
+tags:       [Cholla, Dust, Numerical Methods, CGM]  # Tags, any number
 pin:        false                      # Should this post be pinned?
 toc:        true                       # Table of Contents?
 math:       true                      # Does this post contain math?